Main Menu

 After 30 days: After day 30, an F will be posted if a student drops a class.
 Students must have a valid reason to drop a class, and they must complete the necessary form, which is available in the counseling office.

 Students must continue to attend all classes until the request has been processed and the student has been notified of any schedule changes.
-Their remaining schedule must include the minimum number of required classes for each semester.

 Changes will be made for: